nGENn/docmix/readme.md

 ## Why Docmix?
 Vision
 Docmix was created to address the growing need for simple, secure, and scalable setups of modern applications.
 By reducing the technical barriers to entry, Docmix allows users to deploy applications that follow best practices without needing in-depth technical knowledge.

-The project’s vision revolves around four main pillars: Security, Convenience, Backup, and using the Best-of-Breed tools.
+The project’s vision revolves around four main pillars: Security, convenience, daily backup and restore tests, and using the Best-of-Breed tools.

 ### Security
 Security is a top priority in the Docmix setup.
 By default, all applications are configured to run in the most secure manner.
 With built-in SSO functionality, Docmix reduces the need for multiple logins, thereby lowering the attack surface associated with managing credentials across different platforms.